Frequently asked questions regarding Part-Time Employment at the UWM Children’s Learning Center:

 We are especially looking for people that can work Monday-Friday for the same 3- or 4-hour shift, but we welcome all applications.
 We typically do not schedule students to work less than 15 hours per week.
 All student positions are limited to 25 hours per week during the academic year and to 40 hours per week during summer.
 Most employees work between 15-25 hours per week.

 All staff are hired and scheduled to work an entire semester.
-This includes the exam week at the end of the semester.The Center is open during UWinteriM, UWM Spring Break and summer; we expect you to work unless you make alternate arrangements in advance.
-The Center is closed for one week following the end of the summer semester, and for one week between December 24th and January 1st; student classroom staff are not required to work during those weeks.
+This includes the exam week at the end of the semester.The Center is open during UWinteriM, three days of UWM Spring Break, and summer; we expect you to work unless you make alternate arrangements in advance.
+The Center is closed for one week following Spring Exam Week, one week following the end of the summer semester, and for one week between December 24th and January 1st; student classroom staff are not required to work during those weeks.

 For classroom positions, you would supervise children (in the classroom and gym, and on the playground), participate in child- and teacher-initiated activities (art, songs, fingerplays, etc.), provide physical caregiving of children (feeding, toileting, diapering, etc.), and prepare for activities and clean up after activities (including kitchen and bathroom clean-up).
 Responsibilities for non-classroom positions vary greatly by position.